geosolutions-it/MapStore2/docs/developer-guide/context-editor-config.md

 }
 ```

+The configuration contains the list of available plugins to display in the plugins selector.
 Each entry of `plugins` array is an object that describes the plugin, it's dependencies and it's properties.
 These are the properties allowed for the plugin entry object: